API sedimentation tests

 Even though curve fitting is easy to do with spreadsheets there is still a tendency for people to use just two data points to fit the data, which was the case with the peer reviewed journal article (using 600 and 300 rpm data points).
 API RP 10B-2 clearly states that 2-point calculations should not be used.

-As an example, I will use the average data points from the above table – I have converted the rpm and reading to shear rate (s-1) and shear stress (Pa) for the following analysis.
-Data fitting for the Bingham model has been done using the built in Excel linear regression functions.
+As an example, I will use the average data points from the above table - I have converted the rpm and dial reading to shear rate (s-1) and shear stress (Pa) for the following analysis.
+Data fitting for the Bingham model has been done using the built in linear regression function in Excel.

 The results for the fit are shown in Figure 1.